20 great rivers for tubing

 Sable River, Ludington State Park, Ludington: This short, placid stretch of river between Hamlin Lake and Lake Michigan is shallow and a favorite of families, especially those lucky enough to be camping in this very popular park.

-Bring your own tube or buy one at the park; a nice one-man raft is $16.99, and a swim ring is $12.99.
+Bring your own tube or buy one at the park.
 Float to the lake, then return on the pleasant riverside path.

 If you don't have tubes and don't mind paying, Riverside Canoe Trips rents them.

-Paw Paw River in Watervliet: In southwest Michigan, Paw Paw River Campgrounds offers all-day tubing for $5.
+Paw Paw River in Watervliet: In southwest Michigan, Paw Paw River Campground offers all-day tubing.

 Upper Iowa River, Bluffton: This stretch of river just north of Decorah, in the northeast corner of the state, looks more like Utah than Iowa, with its steep bluffs and free-standing rock chimneys.